-For example, a 1938 study published in the Journal of Social Psychology involved two psychologists surreptitiously hiding under college students’ dorm room beds in order to eavesdrop on their conversations .1 I’m quite sure that if a similar study were attempted today, the researchers would be called perverts and then thrown in jail.
-But that’s just the tip of the iceberg when it comes to questionable research ethics.
-What I would like to do in this article is share one of the most fascinating and ethically ambiguous studies ever conducted in the history of sex research.
+For example, a 1938 study published in the Journal of Social Psychology involved two psychologists surreptitiously hiding under college students’ dorm room beds in order to eavesdrop on their conversations .
+I’m quite sure that if a similar study were attempted today, the researchers would be thrown in jail.
+But that’s just the tip of the iceberg when it comes to the history of questionable research ethics.
+In this article, I’m going to share one of the most fascinating and ethically ambiguous studies ever conducted in the history of sex research.

-In the 1970’s, sociology doctoral student Laud Humphreys conducted the infamous Tearoom Trade Study .2 Humphreys’ goal was to understand why so many men at that time were having anonymous sexual encounters with other men in public restrooms.
+In the 1970’s, sociology doctoral student Laud Humphreys conducted the infamous Tearoom Trade Study .
+Humphreys’ goal was to understand why so many men at that time were having anonymous sexual encounters with other men in public restrooms.
 In the 1970s, public toilets where men engaged in sex were often referred to as “tearooms,” hence the study’s title.
-Incidentally, the Russian Tea Room in New York City is not an actual tearoom so much as an expensive restaurant, so please adjust your expectations if you visit.
+Incidentally, the Russian Tea Room in New York City is not an actual tearoom so much as an expensive restaurant, so adjust your expectations accordingly if you visit.
 Because so many men had been arrested for tearoom sex, Humphreys thought that it would be of great societal value to understand what motivated men to engage in this behavior.

 For his research, Humphreys personally visited many tearooms.
 He did not identify himself as a researcher while he was in the restrooms—instead, he volunteered to be the lookout (or in his words “watchqueen”) for men who wanted to get it on in a stall.
 As the lookout, his primary job was to cough if he saw police or strangers coming so that the guys knew when to zip up.
 Once the couple went into a stall, Humphreys started collecting his data, observing what went on and recording conversations that took place (which were rare and largely consisted of people whispering “Not so hard!” or “Thanks.”
 And, no, I’m not making any of this up).
 Unbeknownst to the participants in this research, Humphreys was also recording the license plate numbers of the men who drove to the tearoom.

-At any rate, despite the knowledge we gained from Humphreys’ study and the social impact it had, it is clear that participants’ rights were violated.
+Despite the knowledge we gained from Humphreys’ study and the social impact it had, it is clear that participants’ rights were violated.
 Not only were they deceived, but their privacy was breeched in more ways than one (although I realize some of you might argue that people who have sex in a public place have already forfeited their right to privacy--but recognize that in the 1970s, homosexuality was highly stigmatized and largely underground, so there were very few outlets for same-sex activity).

-1Henle, M., & Hubbell, M. (1938).
+Henle, M., & Hubbell, M. (1938).
 Egocentricity in adult conversation.
 Journal of Social Psychology, 9, 227.

-2Humphreys, L. (1970).
+Humphreys, L. (1970).
 Tearoom trade: A study of homosexual encounters in public places.
 London, UK: Duckworth.